Arterial gas embolism following a 1-meter ascent during helicopter escape training: a case report | Canada Hyperbarics Skip to main content

 What This Means for Canadian Patients

 This case highlights that even very shallow water training with compressed air breathing equipment can cause serious conditions like arterial gas embolism.
-Canadian patients experiencing symptoms of arterial gas embolism, especially after water-based activities, should seek immediate medical evaluation as hyperbaric oxygen therapy is a recognized treatment.
+Canadian patients experiencing symptoms of arterial gas embolism, especially after water-based activities, should seek immediate medical evaluation as hyperbaric oxygen therapy is a recognised treatment.

 Canadian Relevance

-This study covers arterial gas embolism, which is a Health Canada-recognized indication for hyperbaric oxygen therapy.
+This study covers arterial gas embolism, which is a Health Canada-recognised indication for hyperbaric oxygen therapy.

 Study Limitations